-Meet Heather Walsh, MSN, RN, PCNS-BC, CHSE, CPN, the Simulation Education Specialist in the Board of Visitors (BOV) Simulation Program.
-She’s been at Children’s National for 15 years.
+Heather Walsh, MSN, RN, PCNS-BC, CHSE, CPN, the Simulation Education Specialist in the Board of Visitors (BOV) Simulation Program, has been at Children’s National Hospital for more than 15 years.

 The Tap Dancing Nurse

-"I took dance lessons from age 5 and continued dancing through my 20’s.
+"I took dance lessons from age five and continued dancing through my 20s.
 On occasion, I was known to break out my tap shoes, sometimes with Dr. JJ and the other clowns, earning me the nickname 'The Tap Dancing Nurse.'"

 “Having kids of my own, I want each and every encounter with our patients and families to be a positive one and strive to contribute to that in my interactions with patients and their families.”

 What kind of education and training did you need for your job?

 The position requires a master’s degree and education experience.
 I have a master of science in nursing and am a pediatric clinical nurse specialist.
 I had the honor of completing the Master Teacher Leadership Development Program at The George Washington University in 2008, through which I learned many strategies to appeal to adult learners.
 I have worked as a nurse educator for eight years, first on the Respiratory Care Unit, which merged with Medical Care to form 7E, and for the last three years in the Simulation Program.

 What’s a typical day at Children’s National like for you?